Continuing Education Activity

 Grain products possess low natural amounts, but fortification practices ensure that certain breads and cereals have become sources of riboflavin.
 Therefore, according to an article by Morgan KJ et al., high riboflavin levels were found in those having cereals for breakfast.
 Fatty fish are also excellent sources of riboflavin, and certain fruits and vegetables, especially dark green vegetables, contain reasonably high concentrations.
 Vegetarians with access to a variety of fruit and vegetables can avoid deficiency, although intake may be lower than omnivores, and elderly vegetarians are at a higher risk.

 Groups of Individuals at a Higher Risk for Low Riboflavin Intake

 Pregnancy demands higher riboflavin intake as it crosses the placenta.
-If the maternal status is poor during gestation, the infant is likely to be born riboflavin deficient.
-Breast milk riboflavin content may reflect maternal intake and can be moderately increased by riboflavin concentration of the mother when maternal intake is low.
+Therefore, if the maternal status is poor during gestation, the infant is likely to be born riboflavin deficient.
+Breast milk riboflavin content may reflect maternal intake and can be moderately increased by the riboflavin concentration of the mother when maternal intake is low.